mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

     	Port:				3307
     	Server Version:		5.5.25-MariaDB-log
     	Node Id:			124
     	Number of connections:          0
     	Current no. of conns:           0
+        Current no. of operations:      0
     MaxScale>

+If the server has a non-zero value set for the server configuration item "persistpoolmax", then additional information will be shown:

+        Persistent pool size:            1
+        Persistent measured pool size:   1
+        Persistent pool max size:            10
+        Persistent max time (secs):          3660

+The distinction between pool size and measured pool size is that the first is a counter that is updated when operations affect the persistent connections pool, whereas the measured size is the result of checking how many persistent connections are currently in the pool.
+It can be slightly different, since any expired connections are removed during the check.

 ## Setting The State Of A Server